Everest Base Camp Trek: Your Complete Guide to an Unforgettable Journey

 Weather and Temperature

 Spring is one of the best times to climb to Everest Base Camp.
-The weather is stable, and temperatures range from 10°C to 15°C (50°F to 59°F) during the day in lower elevations and can drop to -10°C to -5°C (14°F to 23°F) at night at higher altitudes.
+The weather is stable, and daytime temperatures range from 10°C to 15°C (50°F to 59°F) in the lower valleys, but nighttime temperatures can drop to -10°C to -5°C (14°F to 23°F) at higher altitudes.

 Scenery

-You can see lush green valleys, blooming rhododendrons and clear sky with snow capped peaks.
-The EBC route is decorated with colorful prayer flags and the village and trail and full of life with white mountains surrounding you.
+You can see lush green valleys, blooming rhododendrons, and clear sky with snow-capped peaks.
+The EBC route is decorated with colorful prayer flags, and the village and trail are full of life with white mountains surrounding you.

 Advantages